elastiflow/ElastiFlow-Tools/docker_install/readme.md

 ## Optional Enrichments

-ElastiFlow is able to enrich flow records with many different pieces of data, making those records even more valuable, from app id, to threat information, geolocation, DNS hostnames, and more.
+ElastiFlow NetObserv Flow is able to enrich flow records with many different pieces of data, making those records even more valuable, from app id, to threat information, geolocation, DNS hostnames, and more.
 Please click [here](https://docs.google.com/document/d/1Or-C5l5yVd7McVxwHUfE2mit_DvmtzHLAdUZhjnIKw8/edit?usp=sharing) for information on how to enable various enrichments.

 ## Notes

-- If you need to make any ElastiFlow configuration changes such as turning options on and off, adding your license information, etc, go ahead and edit the elastiflow_flow_compose.yml and then running the following command:
+- If you need to make any ElastiFlow NetObserv Flow configuration changes such as turning options on and off, adding your license information, etc, go ahead and edit the elastiflow_flow_compose.yml and then running the following command:
   ```
   sudo docker compose -f elastiflow_flow_compose.yml down && sudo docker compose -f elastiflow_flow_compose.yml up -d
   ```
-- After making configuration changes, if ElastiFlow starts and then stops or fails to stay running, check the logs by doing
+- After making configuration changes, if ElastiFlow NetObserv Flow starts and then stops or fails to stay running, check the logs by doing
   ```
   sudo docker logs flow-collector -f
   ```